2019 Mercedes-Benz CLA: UK specs revealed

 Per Month, INC VAT

-It’s the company’s first new car to be revealed in 2019 and ushers in an all-new look that mirrors the larger CLS.
+The all-new Mercedes-Benz CLA has been revealed at the Consumer Electronics Show (CES) in Las Vegas, and was the first new Mercedes to be revealed in 2019.
+It gets a look that mirrors the larger CLS.
 48mm longer than its predecessor, the more imposing look helps differentiate it from the newly introduced A-Class Saloon.

-At the front, the look is almost identical to the latest A-Class hatchback, but changes to the side profile and rear end are much more dramatic; there’s a set of pillarless doors and a swooping roofline to give it that four-door coupe look.
+At the front, it’s very similar to the latest A-Class hatchback, but changes to the side profile and rear end are much more dramatic; there’s a set of pillarless doors and a swooping roofline to give it that four-door coupe look.
 At the back, it pulls off a ‘mini CLS’ look courtesy of an angular set of tail lights and a sweeping boot lid lip.

 Inside, the CLA is the latest in a line of Mercedes to benefit from a seriously smart interior.
 The company’s MBUX infotainment system is present, with the driver display and central dashboard dominated by two large screens.